Good Return Annual Report 2025

 Indigenous Women’s Entrepreneurship

-Over the past year, the Indigenous Women's Empowerment program has deepened and broadened its impact across Northern Australia.
-In the Kimberley region of Western Australia, the Maganda Makers Business Club (MMBC) has expanded culturally grounded self-employment pathways for Aboriginal women.
+Over the past year, the Indigenous Women's Entrepreneurship program has deepened and broadened its impact across Northern Australia.
+In the Kimberley region of Western Australia, the Maganda Makers Business Club has expanded culturally grounded self-employment pathways for Aboriginal women.
 The club database lists 141 people - all Indigenous women.
 Among its accomplishments are the delivery of 31 Yarning Circles, engaging 78 participants in discussions and peer learning about business, a 40-member cohort actively engaged with support partners to grow their businesses, and the creation of paid opportunities through workshops, events and co-design initiatives.

-Empowering Indigneous Women Through Art and Enterprise
+Empowering Indigenous Women Through Art and Enterprise

 Visual storytelling is an important part of Indigenous cultures in Australia, which is why we worked with Saltwater People Communications to find an artwork to express the visual story of our Indigenous women’s entrepreneurship program, Future Weavers.